kenfzhang/quick-productivity-links/README.md

 I think there are two things I need to do to increase the difficulty of browsing Reddit -- this page attempts provide both:
 - A place to end up instead of Reddit
-- Links to stimulation to replace the stimulation I would otherwise get from Reddit (this is what was missing from my approach of simply blocking Reddit)
+- Sources of stimulation to replace the stimulation I would otherwise get from Reddit (this is what was missing from my approach of simply blocking Reddit)